hannenhalli-lab/CSI-TME/README.md

 <img width="576" alt="image" src="https://github.com/user-attachments/assets/07e9da7b-343d-43f8-b110-acd7e53c9dcf">

-CSI-TME is computational pipeline to infer cell state interaction network using bulk transcriptomic and clinical data from cancer patients.
+CSI-TME - A computational pipeline to infer cell state interaction network using bulk transcriptomic and clinical data from cancer patients.
 Typically, cell states in tumor microenvironments (TME) are only investigated using single cell datasets.
 However, there are two key limitations –

-- Single cell datasets are far less abundant as well as have smaller cohort sizes than bulk transcriptomic datasets.
-While single cell data can provide high       resolution insights into cell state composition in the TME, the small sample sizes make it difficult to make reliable clinical predictions.
+- Single cell datasets are far less abundant as well as have smaller cohort sizes than bulk transcriptomic datasets making it difficult to make reliable clinical predictions.

 - Secondly, single cell datasets are rarely linked to the clinical outcomes collected in a principled fashion.

-To overcome these limitations and investigate cell states and their interactions by directly leveraging bulk transcriptomes from large cohorts such as TCGA, we developed CSI-TME, a computational tool that uses a combination of supervised and unsupervised learning approaches to first the estimate cell state composition in the tumor microenvironment, and then model the clinical data based on the joint activity of the pairs of cell states.
+To overcome these limitations, CSI-TME uses a combination of supervised and unsupervised learning approaches to first the estimate cell state composition in the tumor microenvironment, and then model the clinical data based on the joint activity of the pairs of cell states.

 For details, please check our preprint @ https://www.biorxiv.org/content/10.1101/2024.10.29.620901v1